How Much Should You Pay on a Credit Card Each Month?

 Last updated: April 2026

 This is why small changes in payment can produce disproportionately large differences in total cost and payoff time.
-You’re not just increasing speed—you’re changing when meaningful progress begins.
+A higher payment changes when meaningful principal progress begins.

 Why the minimum payment doesn’t lead to a stable outcome

-Minimum payments are designed to keep accounts current, not to eliminate debt efficiently.
+Minimum payments are meant to keep accounts current, not to eliminate debt efficiently.
 They adjust with your balance and are typically calibrated to stretch repayment over a long period.

-This creates an unstable path.
+This creates an unstable repayment pattern.
 Payments fluctuate, interest continues to compound, and the timeline remains uncertain.
 Even when the balance decreases, it often does so slowly enough that the total cost continues to grow.

 If you want a predictable outcome, you have to move beyond the minimum and choose a fixed payment level that actively drives the balance down.